Exploring dependence between categorical variables: benefits and limitations of using variable selection within Bayesian clustering in relation to log-linear modelling with interaction terms: Real data illustrations

 \subsection{Genetic and other risk factors}

 We consider thirty single nucleotide polymorphisms (SNPs) in chromosomes 6 and 15.
-These are data from 4260 subjects that participated in a genome-wide association study of lung cancer presented in Hung {\it et al.} (2008).
+These are data from 4260 subjects that participated in a genome-wide association study of lung cancer presented in Hung et al. (2008).
 The thirty most significant SNPs in terms of marginal p-value are analyzed.
-Some of these genetic markers were identified as associated with the phenotype in Papathomas {\it et al.} (2012).
+Some of these genetic markers were identified as associated with the phenotype in Papathomas et al. (2012).
 We consider two levels for each marker (0-wild type; 1- homozygous or heterozygous variant).

 Twelve SNPs were indicated as important by variable selection within clustering; two from chromosome 15 and ten from chromosome 6.
 Nine of the selected chromosome 6 SNPs are highly correlated.
 The two selected chromosome 15 SNPs are also highly correlated.
 Therefore, we decided to include three SNPs in the log-linear graphical model as representatives of the selected SNPs; rs8034191 from chromosome 15 and \{rs4324798,rs1950081\} from chromosome 6.
 We also include age, gender and smoking status in the log-linear graphical model, to search for gene-environment interactions as well as gene-gene interactions.
 We consider two levels for smoking (0-non or ex smoker; 1- smoker) and age (below and above median).
-The variables will be referred to as A to F, with (A,B,C) denoting the genetic factors and (D,E,F) the other three factors.
+The variables will be referred to as A to F, with \{A,B,C\} denoting the genetic factors.

 Reducing the number of SNPs from 30 to 12, and then to 3, allows for the use of reversible jump MCMC to compare competing graphical models.
 The $2^{33}$ contingency table would be too sparse with the vast majority of cells equal to zero.